 There are a few other types of crown material that are commonly used in dentistry.
 Here are a few of them.

 - This is a very common type of crown material, and they look just like your own natural teeth so they are virtually invisible.
 However, they are not the sturdiest material.
 They are often used on the front teeth because they look so natural and they won’t have much grinding to hold up to.
 They can wear the opposing teeth faster because of their roughness.

 - This is a choice for people who want the natural look of porcelain but perhaps have metal allergies and therefore are not good candidates for metal crowns.
-The ceramic material called zirconium dioxide can be color matched to your teeth for a seamless look.
-They are not quite as strong as a porcelain fused to metal crown.
+The ceramic material called zirconium dioxide can be color-matched to your teeth for a seamless look.
+They are not quite as strong as porcelain fused to metal crowns.
 They also can press on the opposing teeth.

 - A resin crown is a mix of plastic and glass that are colored to match your teeth.
 They are quite affordable but they are the least durable, to the point that they are often used as a temporary crown while a root canal or other dental restoration heals.

 Reactions to precious metal crowns like gold are not common, but there are some other possible problems with them.
 Let’s look at them.

 - You may have some redness or swelling at the crown site

 - You may have some mouth pain from the crown rubbing

 - You may see some lesions called an oral lichenoid reaction